Primavera Portfolio Management & Enterprise Project Structure

 Create a User-Defined Project Portfolio

 User-defined project portfolios are widely used to group projects under custom portfolios so that only specific users may have access to them.
 Assume that you are a project coordinator and responsible for the projects located in the middle east.
-You don’t need to see the whole projects of the organization.
+You don’t need to see the all projects of the organization.
 Likewise, you don’t want others to see the status of projects under your responsibility.
 You can create a user-defined portfolio in order to see and manage the projects relevant to you.

 In order to create a custom portfolio, select Enterprise | Project Portfolios from the top drop-down menu at the top of the screen.
 This will display the Project Portfolios window as shown in Figure 5.